croningp/dropfactory/doc/working_stations/dish_recording.md

 ### Code

 The code managing the camera working station is here: [software/working_station/record_video.py](../../software/working_station/record_video.py).
-This simply trigger the recording of a video of given duration into a specified file.
+This simply triggers the recording of a video of given duration into a specified file.

 It utilizes tools from our [chemobot_tools](https://github.com/croningp/chemobot_tools) library, and is interfaced and configured in the [software/webcam](../../software/webcam) folder.